MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/README.md

 Generally, devices are created by defining
-[control surfaces](controlsurface.md) that the device supports, then adding those controls to a [control matcher](controlmatcher.md), before calling the parent device class to initialise it with that control matcher.
+[control surfaces](controlsurface.md) that the device supports, then adding those controls to a [control matcher](controlmatcher.md), before calling the parent device class to initialize it with that control matcher.

 ## Defining a Control Surface